[email protected] - LinkedIn profile

 Skills & Technologies

-- Leadership skills for both large organization and small senior groups
+- Leadership skills for both large organization and small senior groups, excelling at working with all functions and levels

-- System design: highly scalable serving systems, large scale content management systems, service-oriented architecture (SOA)
+- System design: highly scalable and available distributed systems, large scale content management and serving systems, enterprise-grade solutions

 - Web architecture and protocols: detailed HTTP knowledge, REST and SOAP services, HTML5/CSS3/JS, HTTP/2, SPDY, …

-- Agile development processes, continuous integration and deployment
+- Agile development processes, continuous integration and delivery

 Projects, Publications & Awards